 - reporting the opinions and views of students to their representatives for each study programme

-Coordinators are responsible for programs planning and revision and also for drafting the Annual Programme Report (SUA-Cds), the Annual Programme Reviews and the Periodic Programme Review.
+Coordinators are responsible for programmes planning and revision and also for drafting the Annual Programme Report (SUA-Cds), the Annual Programme Reviews, and the Periodic Programme Review.
 They must carry out effective monitoring regarding course progression, ensuring everything expected during review is achieved, as well as during a periodic review of the educational objectives of courses, checking that the proposed objectives are met and acting in a timely manner when problems arise.

 Bachelor's Degree programs

 - Biomolecular Sciences and Technology: prof. Luca Fava

 Master’s degree programs